jayco/serverless-golang-demo/README.md

 ### Adding routes

 Routes can be added by adding handler functions in the `internal/routes` folder.
-Routes should be placed in theirnpm own directory and then the handler method added to the `Makefile` build for exec files that can be debugged and tested locally.
+Routes should be placed in their own directory and then the handler method added to the `Makefile` build for exec files that can be debugged and tested locally.

 **Example**: Building a debug exec in the makefile: